alaflaquiere-sony/saic_depth_completion/README.md

 ## Model ZOO
 This repository includes all models mentioned in original paper.
+Those model are performing the prediction with a non-normalized output.
+They only work with the Matterport dataset.

 | Backbone | Decoder<br>type   | Encoder<br>input | Training loss |      Link        |  Config |
 |----------|-----------|:-----:|:-------------:|:----------------:|:----------:|